bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 type WhateverPredicate = Predicate<Whatever>;
 ```

 Here we're sure that the _structure of the type is known and won't change_.
-We can pass any type argument and it won't affect the type structure or its behavior.
-In `Entry<TKind>` we can't give such a guarantee, at least in the early stages of design.
+We can pass any type argument, and it won't affect the type structure or its behavior.
+In `Entry<TKind>`, we can't give such a guarantee, at least in the early stages of design.

 ### Inheritance